malpa222/portfolio/_pages/redteaming/in-depth.md

 **How does choosing Rust over C changes the malware development process and results?**

-**What change does Rust bring to the malware development world?**

-- What are the pros and cons of choosing Rust for malware development
-- Does Rust have native support on Windows/Linux?
+- Why would a malware developer choose Rust over C?
+- How does programming in Rust affect static analysis?
-- How does Rust handle binary portability/cross-platform compiling?
+- How does Rust handle binary portability?

-I will try to answer the main research question by working on each of the sub-questions and producing a multiplatform keylogger written in Rust.

 ### Research strategies

 In order to answer the sub-questions and produce the conclusion of the research I will combine different research strategies.
 This approach is going to allow me to structurize my work and validate the quality of my research.

-- **What are the pros and cons of choosing Rust for malware development**
+- **Why would a malware developer choose Rust over C?**

     This research questions will require the combination of Library, Workshop and Lab strategies.
-I will use Library to find how to develop malware on Linux and Windows.
+I will use Library to research what are the most important aspects of language used for malware development.
 Then, I am going to use that knowledge in the Workshop, to develop the software and validate it in the Lab.
 The results from the Workshop are going to have the biggest impact on the answer of this research question.

-- **Does Rust have native support on Windows/Linux?**

-    In order to answer this question I need to look into the history of the language, supported platforms and current frameworks (if any).
-Moreover, I need to develop software which works close with the system internals to be able to produce a meaningful answer.
-To research supported platforms I will use the Library strategy.
-With the Library research results I am going to continue to the Lab strategy to test if the Library research was indeed correct.
+- **How does programming in Rust affect static analysis?**

+    Static analysis is a primary technique for dissecting and analysing malware samples.
+To research how Rust might change the the reverse engineering process, I will need to do some Library research on differences between Rust and C compilation process.
+Then I will take my findings to test in the Lab and the Workshop by reverse engineering a C program and its Rust counterpart.

-- **How does Rust handle binary portability/cross-platform compiling?**
+- **How does Rust handle binary portability?**

-    After having developed the malware, I need to prepare it to work on both Windows and Linux systems.
-This will require combining knowledge gained from previous research and some additional Library activities which might lead me to new frameworks or techniques for cross-compiling.
-I am going to test the results in the Lab research strategy.
+    Nowadays, with the rise of RaaS, malware developers try to target more and more systems.
+Therefore, I want to investigate whether and how Rust handles binary portability.
+    To do that, I will use the previous research about Rust's compilation process and further extend it.
+Then I am going to do some hands-on testing to see if I can re-use my malware on different systems.

 Having researched all the sub-questions I would be ready to produce the answer to the final question.
 To do that, I need to use the product of the research in the Lab to see if and how does it work and then present it to my peers in the Workshop strategy.